 Many herbal products and supplements are advertised as being healthy for the skin.
 The Food and Drug Administration (FDA) does not regulate herbal remedies and dietary supplements.
 Manufacturers and distributors do not need FDA approval to sell their products.
 Any substance that affects the body's chemistry can produce side effects that may be harmful.
 Check with your doctor before using herbal products and supplements.

 Some natural remedies can cause the skin to be extra sensitive to light (photosensitivity).
 They should not be used before talking with your health care provider:

 Skin resurfacing (exfoliation) is usually done in the office of a doctor, such as a dermatologist or plastic surgeon.
+It includes chemical peels, laser resurfacing, and dermabrasion.
 The aim of skin resurfacing is:

 When deciding on skin resurfacing, discuss the following with your dermatologist or plastic surgeon:

 Your age also determines which procedure is suitable: